jekverse/cli-paperspace-setup/README.md

-Setup Environment for Paperspace Gradient Notebook Command Line Interface
+###Setup Environment for Paperspace Gradient Notebook

-Description:
+Overview

-This setup.sh script is designed to get your Python environment ready for Paperspace Gradient Notebook.
-It’ll update your system, install Python 3.7 and its dependencies, create a virtual environment, and set up pip and the Gradient SDK.
-This script is super powerful.
-Normally, you’d have to configure your notebooks directly through the Paperspace website, but with this setup, you can do it all right from the terminal!
+This setup script, setup.sh, is designed to help you quickly prepare a Python environment for running Paperspace Gradient Notebooks.
+Normally, you’d have to configure everything directly through the Paperspace web interface, but with this setup, you can get your notebooks up and running just by using terminal commands.
+How cool is that?

-Steps:
+Steps to Follow

 1. Create a file named setup.sh in your desired directory.
-Use this command in the terminal to create the file:
+Open your terminal and run:

 nano setup.sh

 2. Paste the following code into the setup.sh file.
-Here’s the code you need to add:
+Here’s the code you need:

 #!/bin/bash